neokarasu/CryptoCurrency/README.md

 - A summary tab listing profits per paper wallet/exchange only
 - Easy to add interesting coins if necessary

-Coins added for paper wallet, using public keys:
+Coins for paper wallet, using public keys:
 - Bitcoin
 - Ethereum
 - Litecoin
+- WePower (technically a token but yeah)

 Coins for exchanges, manual entry:
 - Bitcoin